unmade/apiwrappers/README.rst

 To use it with asyncio all we need to do is provide a proper driver and don't forget to ``await`` method call:

+*Use IPython or Python 3.8+ with python -m asyncio to try this code interactively*

 .. code-block:: python

     >>> from apiwrappers import make_driver